-Apparently, the free time evolution under the free Hamiltonian $\hat{H}^{\rm{eff}}_{0}$ only changes the phase differences between components in a quantum state but leaves the average photon number unchanged.
-Thus the time evolution under the Hamiltonian $\hat{H}_{\text{eff}}$ determines the variation of photon number with time, which motivates us to examine the way of the dynamics under $\hat{H}_{\rm{eff}}$ to change the average photon number.
+Evolution under the free Hamiltonian $\hat{H}^{\rm{eff}}_{0}$ only changes the relative phase between components of the quantum state and leaves the average photon number unchanged.
+Therefore, the variation of the photon number is determined solely by the dynamics under $\hat{H}_{\text{eff}}$, motivating us to examine how $\hat{H}_{\rm{eff}}$ drives changes in the average photon number.

-Let's consider the time evolution of our system under the effective Hamiltonian $\hat{H}_{\rm{eff}}$ with the initial state $| 0 \rangle$.
-The average photon number $N^{0}_{\rm{ph}}$ as a function of time $t$ can be obtained by solving the time-dependent Schr$\ddot{o}$dinger equation.
-To solve this equation, we use the numerical exact diagonalization method in a truncated subspace, whose validness is supported by the fact that its results nearly perfectly agree with those from the non-linear equations of motion in the Heisenberg picture developed in Appendix~\ref{app:NLDE}.
-Our numerical result of $N_{\text{ph}}^{0}$ is shown in Fig.~\ref{fig:nozero}, where we take $\omega_{c} = \omega_{a}$, $t \leq 15/\omega_{c}$ and the ultrastrong coupling strength $g/\omega_{c} = 0.1$.
-We observe that the photon number $N^{0}_{\rm{ph}} (t)$ oscillates with time, and it arrives at its first maximum value about $0.01$ at $t_{0}$, which is also the maximum value during the whole time period.
-The observation shows that the average photon number is very small under the dynamics under $\hat{H}_{\text{eff}}$ even in the ultrastrong coupling regime.
+We consider the time evolution under the effective Hamiltonian $\hat{H}_{\rm{eff}}$ starting from the initial state $| 0 \rangle$.
+The average photon number $N^{0}_{\rm{ph}}$ is obtained by numerically solving the time-dependent Schr$\ddot{o}$dinger equation using exact diagonalization in a truncated subspace.
+The validity of this approach is confirmed by the excellent agreement with results from the nonlinear Heisenberg-picture equations derived in Appendix~\ref{app:NLDE}.
+Fig.~\ref{fig:nozero} shows $N^{0}_{\rm{ph}} (t)$ for $\omega_{c} = \omega_{a}$, $t \leq 15/\omega_{c}$, and ultrastrong coupling $g/\omega_{c} = 0.1$.
+The photon number oscillates in time and reaches its first maximum, approximately $0.01$, at $t_{0}$, which remains the maximum over the entire time interval.
+This demonstrates that even in the ultrastrong coupling regime, the average photon number generated under continuous evolution of $\hat{H}_{\text{eff}}$ is very small.